 Buddhist Economics (2007)

-For me the most fascinating thing in Buddhism is the concept of no-self (“anatta”).
-It is a big challenge for the Western mindset.
-Anatta specifies the absence of a supposedly permanent and unchanging self of any empirical existence.
+For me the most fascinating thing in Buddhism is the concept of “no-self” (anatta).
+It is a big challenge for the Western mindset because it specifies the absence of a supposedly permanent and unchanging self of any empirical existence.

 What is normally thought of as the “self” – Buddhists believe – is an agglomeration of constantly changing physical and mental constituents.
-The anatta doctrine encourages us to detach ourselves from the clinging to what is mistakenly regarded as self, and from such detachment – aided by moral living and meditation – the way to liberation or Nirvana can be successfully traversed.
+The “anatta” doctrine encourages us to detach ourselves from the clinging to what is mistakenly regarded as self.
+Such a detachment – aided by moral reflection, meditation, and ethical living – is the way to liberation or Nirvana.

 Modern neuroscience supports the Buddhist view of the self.
-What neuroscientists have discovered can be called the selfless (or virtual) self – a coherent global pattern, which seems to be centrally located, but is nowhere to be found.
+What neuroscientists have discovered is the so-called selfless (or virtual) self – a coherent global pattern, which seems to be centrally located, but is nowhere to be found.
 And yet, is essential as a level of interaction for the behavior – argues the great neuroscientist Francisco Varela.

 I have always disliked the overemphasis of the self in our Western culture.
-The self might be important but only at a higher level.
-Ibsen is right, when he states in his Peer Gynt, “To be oneself, the self must die.”
+Henrik Ibsen was right, when he stated in his Peer Gynt, “To be oneself, the self must die.”
 The implications of the no-self doctrine are enormous for economics.
-Nobel-prize winner Thomas Schelling rightly characterizes mainstream economics as “ego-nomics.”
+Nobel-prize winning economist Thomas Schelling characterized mainstream economics as “ego-nomics.”
+Stanford organizational scientist James March rightly said that undermining the self-interest doctrine is the most important project of the 21st century.

-I organized the 1st Conference of the Buddhist Economics Research Platform under the title “Economics with a Buddhist Face” in August 2007 in Budapest.
-In the conference, 40 participants attended representing Australia, Hungary, Indonesia, the Netherlands, Norway, Sweden, Thailand, the UK and the USA.
+I organized the first European conference on Buddhist Economics under the title “Economics with a Buddhist Face” in August 2007 in Budapest.
+In the conference, 40 scholars participated representing Australia, Hungary, Indonesia, the Netherlands, Norway, Sweden, Thailand, the UK and the USA.

 The most interesting presentations were given by Peter Daniels (Griffith University, Brisbane), Apichai Puntasen (Ubon Rajathance University, Thailand), Colin Ash (University of Reading, UK), and Joel Magnusson (Portland Community College, Oregon).